markrad/StreamiumMC-i200/README.md

 * Treat 'Various' albums differently (which will also probably never happen now)

 Version 1.0.a: May 03 2008

-Released:	No
-Pretty much a rewrite so gave it a new name and version
+* Pretty much a rewrite so gave it a new name and version

 Version 1.0.b: August 23 2008

-Released:	Yes
-Initial release
+* Initial release

 Version 1.0.c: August 24 2008

-Released: 	Yes
-Moved indexing of songs to run after daemonizing to speed boot up on systems that load it as part of the initialization.
+* Moved indexing of songs to run after daemonizing to speed boot up on systems that load it as part of the initialization.
 (I do and the old version sucked)

 Version 1.0.d: September 08 2008

-Released:	Yes
-Added the option to serve songs from an external web server and suppress the running of the internal web server.
+* Added the option to serve songs from an external web server and suppress the running of the internal web server.
 See option --urlprefix.
-Centralized the handling of configuration options by putting them into a hash and passing it to those who need it.
+* Centralized the handling of configuration options by putting them into a hash and passing it to those who need it.
-Massively reduced dependancy on global variables.
+* Massively reduced dependancy on global variables.
-Deleted unused variables.
+* Deleted unused variables.
-Added persistent index on disk to speed start up with rebuild option.
+* Added persistent index on disk to speed start up with rebuild option.
-Added support for playlists.
+* Added support for playlists.

 Version 1.0.e: October 30 2008

-Released:	Yes
-Added all of the ID3V1 standard genres to the genre interpreter.
+* Added all of the ID3V1 standard genres to the genre interpreter.
-Added playlist support
+* Added playlist support
-Added random song & random album support.
+* Added random song & random album support.
 This made a fairly radical change to the UI on the Streamium.
 It will only support a maximum of five top level nodes.
 Node five is now Extras with sub-nodes of Playlists and Randoms.
-Fixed code to generate valid XML
+* Fixed code to generate valid XML
-Ensured text from ID3 tags is decoded properly
+* Ensured text from ID3 tags is decoded properly
-Write out PID file for easier daemon control
+* Write out PID file for easier daemon control
-Kill web server when main is terminated
+* Kill web server when main is terminated
-Canned the idea of a list of played files.
+* Canned the idea of a list of played files.
 Too difficult to implement in my design for the value it gives.

 Version 1.0.f: March 24 2009

-Released:	Yes
-Fixed index file option bug
+* Fixed index file option bug
-Added 'index and quit' option
+* Added 'index and quit' option
-Made options case sensitive
+* Made options case sensitive
-Modified pidfile option to -Pidfile
+* Modified pidfile option to -Pidfile

 Version 1.0.g: February 01 2012

-Released:	Yes
-Fixed bug that occured when there were no playlists to index Modified code to use functionality available on a Synology NAS device
+* Fixed bug that occured when there were no playlists to index
+* Modified code to use functionality available on a Synology NAS device